danforthcenter/plantcv/docs/annotate_clickcount_correct.md

     - bin_img - binary image, image with selected objects (e.g. mask output of [`pcv.annotate.detect_discs`](annotate_detect_discs.md))
     - bin_img_recover - binary image, image with all potential objects (binary image to recover objects from)
     - counter - ClickCount class object with points interactively corrected by the user
-    - coor - list of coordinates of 'auto' detected points (e.g. coordinate output of `pcv.annotate.detect_discs`)
+    - coords - list of coordinates of 'auto' detected points (e.g. coordinate output of `pcv.annotate.detect_discs`)
 - **Context:**
     - Make corrections to the number of objects in a binary image with information from the ClickCount class object (both remove and recover objects).
 Also returns a corrected ClickCount object with coordinates at the center of each object (rather than click location).
 - **Example use:**